 I drew out a simple flower onto a transparency and projected it onto the table top with my old school overhead projector.
 You could totally just draw your flower right out onto the tabletop and skip the projector step, but I don’t trust my free-handing skills on a large scale like that.
 I would have to keep standing back to see how it looks every couple seconds.
 Ain’t nobody got time for that.

 This stain job took me less time than the large dining table tops I usually do, obviously.
 The time-lapse video below is only ONE MINUTE!
 Are you excited to see the outcome?!?!

 I always get asked about what I seal my tables with… and THIS IS THE STUFF TO USE.
 You can get it in any sheen, depending on your preferences.
 The glossier the varnish sheen, the easier it is to clean.
 Just be sure to follow the directions on the can to the LETTER.
 This is not the time to cut corners!
 The durability of your table is at risk! (dramatic much?!)

 Have you given this staining technique a try yet?
 If not, refer to my beginner’s tutorial that also includes a video of me walking you through the whole process step-by-step.
 People, it’s SO FUN.
 And what do you have to lose?
-Practice on a scrap piece of wood until you get the feel for how the stain can be manipulated, and then move on to your furniture!
+Doing an IKEA furniture redo is the perfect ‘first piece because it’s not like it’s grannies heirlook dining table, right?
+But first, practice on a scrap piece of wood until you get the feel for how the stain can be manipulated, and then move on to your IKEA furniture redo.
 I also have a tutorial on stripping if there’s an existing finish that will need to be removed to get down to the raw wood… otherwise the stain won’t have any woodgrain to soak into!

 As always, please email me pics of your work!
 I looooove seeing what you guys come up with!